TEXT PREPARATION AND SUBMISSION

 It is possible to present your speeches as simulive.
 Simulive enables you to record a video in advance and replay it at a specified day and time just as a live session with all live interactions such as chat, Q&A and reactions.

+By recording your video/presentation before your broadcast date, you'll still continue interaction with your audience before/during/after your scheduled event.
 This allows you to provide a polished and timely session while not missing out on valuable Q&A time and ensures that you keep your audience engaged.
 Synchronous Q&A can occur as attendees join the session, during the session, and/or after the prerecorded video portion.

 Simulive presentations should be introduced with a short livestreamed message telling the audience that they will be watching a pre-recorded session, to be followed by a live discussion and question and answer period.